f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 .. image:: ./images/confirm-draft-apps.png
   :align: center

 Review the shared objects either already imported or that need to be imported by clicking on the number under the **Shared Objects** column.
-Then Import any required shared objects.

 Leave all Locations as **Save as Draft**, meaning they will be staged so that changes can be made, but not actually migrated yet.